 - 2 tablespoons Worcestershire sauce

-Bake for 45 minutes, or until meat has reached 150° internal temperature
+- Place on lightly oiled broiling pan and bake uncovered for 30-45 minutes, or until meat has reached 150° internal temperature

 - After it has reached 150ºF, remove from oven, pour some tomato sauce over the top and return to oven